 Eliminate spray gun clogs and jams

-Completely natural, and contains no added propellants, volatile organic compounds (VOCs), or chlorofluorocarbons (CFCs)
+Contains no added propellants, volatile organic compounds (VOCs), or chlorofluorocarbons (CFCs)

 Over 60 million partially used gallons of paint are wasted in the US every year.
 Bloxygen preserves your leftover coatings, saves money, and helps ensure your product is ready to use the next time you need it.
+This revolutionary finish preserver has found a wide range of uses, including: oil-based paint, varnish, polyurethanes, catalysts, tung oil, wood fillers, urethanes, stains, printing chemicals, sign paints, fuel additives, autobody chemicals, coffee, polyurethane glues, epoxy resin, wine hops, and cooking oils.

 How to Use Bloxygen